SHU-Strive-motion-team/STD_Robot/README.md

 # STD_Robot
-The new code of basketball robot based on STD lib.
+The new code of basketball robot based on STD lib.kkkk

 Libraries:STM32库文件